mikekane007/weatherapp.github.io/README.md

 Mobile Responsive: Enjoy the same great experience on your mobile devices.

 Installation
-To access WeatherMaster, simply visit mikekane007.github.io in your web browser.
+To access WeatherApp, simply visit mikekane007.github.io in your web browser.
 There is no need for any installation or additional downloads.

 Usage
 Open your web browser and navigate to mikekane007.github.io